eth-brownie/brownie/docs/api-network.rst

 .. py:classmethod:: Contract.balance()

-    Returns the balance at the contract address, in wei at an int.
+    Returns the current balance at the contract address, in :ref:`wei<wei>`.

     .. code-block:: python